Discrete and zeta-regularized determinants of the Laplacian on polygonal domains with Dirichlet boundary conditions: Reference geometries for the continuum heat kernel

-We will approximate $P^\D_\Pi (x,x;t)$ (and, in due time, $\wt P^\D_{L\Pi} (x,x;t)$) by the heat kernel in a reference geometry, a set $R_\Pi (x)$ obtained by taking $B_{\kappa}(x) \cap \Pi$ and extending infinitely any components of $\partial\Pi$ present (see \cref{fig:R_examples}).
+We will approximate $P_\Pi (x,x;t)$ (and, in due time, $\wt P_{L\Pi} (x,x;t)$) by the heat kernel in a reference geometry, a set $R_\Pi (x)$ obtained by taking $B_{\kappa}(x) \cap \Pi$ and extending infinitely any components of $\partial\Pi$ present (see \cref{fig:R_examples}).
 Note that this gives either the whole plane, a half-plane, or an infinite wedge, and that (up to translations) the same finite collection of wedges and half-planes appear for all $L \in \bN$.

-When $R(x) = \bR^2$, we have $P^\D_{R(x)}(x,x;t) = P_0(t) = 1/4\pi t$; note that
+When $R(x) = \bR^2$, we have $P_{R(x)}(x,x;t) = P_0(t) = 1/2\pi t$; note that

 The boundary of $\Pi$ is a disjoint union of semi-open line segments.
-Let $\cE$ be set whose elements are the semi-infinite rectangles swept out be taking one such line segment and displacing it perpendicularly in the direction of the interior of $\Pi$ and removing the original line segment, so that each $E \in \cE$ is closed on exactly one of its three sides\footnote{This is not immediately important, but when considering the discrete version it will be helpful that this has the consequence that $LE$, for $L \in \bN$, is a disjoint union of $L$ translates of $E$. }.
+Let $\cE$ be set whose elements are the semi-infinite rectangles swept out by taking one such line segment and displacing it perpendicularly in the direction of the interior of $\Pi$ and removing the original line segment, so that each $E \in \cE$ is closed on exactly one of its three sides\footnote{This is not immediately important, but when considering the discrete version it will be helpful that this has the consequence that $LE$, for $L \in \bN$, is a disjoint union of $L$ translates of $E$. }.
 For $E \in \cE$, let $\ell(E)$ denote the line segment used to construct $E$, $w(E)$ denote the width of $E$ (that is, the length of $\ell(E)$), so that $\sum_{E \in \cE} w(E)$ is the perimeter of $\Pi$; let $E_\kappa \subset E$ be the $w(E) \times \kappa$ rectangle with side $\ell(E)$.
-Finally, let $H(E)$ be the open half plane obtained by extending $\ell(E)$ infinitely; so the set of $x$ with $R(x) = H(E)$ is a subset of $E_\kappa$.
+Finally, let $H(E)$ be the open half plane which contains $E$ and whose boundary contains $\ell(E)$; then for a given $E$ the set of $x\in \Pi$ with $R(x) = H(E)$ is a proper subset of $E_\kappa$.
 Some aspects of these definitions are illustrated in Figure~\ref{fig:edge}.

 Letting $x_\perp$ denote the component of $x$ perpendicular to $\ell(E)$, we have

 thus

 and thus